 SUE's Holiday Gift Guide

-And if none of these float your boat, you can always make a gift to the Museum in my name.
-They do, after all, keep the heat on in my suite.
+And if you do want to get me something, you can always make a gift to the Museum in my name.
+It’s no ham, but it’ll keep my light show going.

 Happy holidays,